Yuri Tarnopolsky

 The action in football, as well as in real life, is composite and punctuated.
 It has a beginning, a sequence of episodes with their own beginnings and ends, and the final end.
 As the night sleep, vacation, or disastrous accident interrupt our life, so referee breaks the game with his whistle, until it is all over.

 There is something old-fashioned in football.
 It looks anachronistically human on the American TV.
-The game of the entire world is practically continuous and can be stopped but for a short time.
+The game of the entire world is practically continuous and can be stopped only for a short time.
 It resists the scorched-earth commercialization.
 The players do not rely on high tech gear to protect them from powerful collisions, falls, and hits.
 Football can be played naked and barefoot.
 It contains elements of both ballet and military strategy and employs some fine technique.
 Both the male dancers and football players often have exceptionally strong legs.
 The difference is that the ballet is learned by rote and football is always improvised.
 A good game is very fast and as densely packed with suspense as a good thriller.
 A low-level football, however, can be deadly boring.

 The purpose of my Essay is not to extol football over any other sports game.